spiral-software/fftx/README.md

 **FFTX** builds libraries for 1D and 3D FFTs for a single device.
 FFTs are built for a set of specific sizes, thus not all possible sizes will be found in the libraries.
 There are default files specifying the sizes to build for each
-of: 1D FFTs, 3D FFTS, and distributed FFTs (defaults file names below).
+of: 1D FFTs and 3D FFTs (default file names below).
 You can customize the set of sizes to build by either editing these files **or** provide your own files -- just override the default file name in the **config-fftx-libs.sh** script.
 If you provide your own file(s) just follow the